Living-with-machines/alto2txt/README.md

 # Extract plain text from newspapers (extract_text 0.3.0)

 Converts XML (in METS 1.8/ALTO 1.4, METS 1.3/ALTO 1.4, BLN or UKP format) publications to plaintext articles and generates minimal metadata.
-Downsampling can be used to convert only every Nth issue of each newspaper.
-One text file is output per article, each complemented by one XML metadata file.
+Downsampling can be used to convert only every Nth issue of each newspaper.One text file is output per article, each complemented by one XML metadata file.

-Quality assurance is also performed to check for:
+Quality assurance is performed to check for:

 * Unexpected directories.
 * Unexpected files.